• What is Copywriting?

 One of the easiest ways to lose focus is by becoming overwhelmed.
 When you’re facing a big project, make your first task to break it down into smaller, bite-size projects.

-The point is to break the project down into small enough pieces that you’re no longer stopped short by the scope of the work you have to do.
+Break the project down into small enough pieces that you’re no longer stopping short by the scope of the work you have to do.

 Being an early-riser or late-nighter doesn’t just affect when you like to work out or watch TV.
-Chances are, if you’re naturally an early riser, you’re especially alert at that time—and same goes for being a late-nighter.
+Chances are, if you’re naturally an early-riser, you’re especially alert at that time.
+The same goes for being a late-nighter.
 Your own body can dictate your schedule.

-Start paying attention to your own natural rhythm: Which parts of the day do you have no problem sailing through work and at what times is it like puling teeth?
+Start paying attention to your own natural rhythm.
+Which parts of the day do you have no problem sailing through work and at what times is it like pulling teeth?
 Keep track of these so that you can schedule your copywriting work during the times that you know you’re most likely to be awake and alert, not ready for a nap.

 Everyone’s natural cycle is different, though, so it really is up to you to figure yours out.